PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 - PLASTER_Guid5           - Randomly generated GUID value
 - PLASTER_Date            - Date in short date string format e.g. 10/31/2016
 - PLASTER_Time            - Time in short time string format e.g. 5:11 PM
-- PLASTER_Year            - The four digit yearf
+- PLASTER_Year            - The four digit year

 In this constrained runspace, you have access to the Environment and FileSystem providers.
 In addition, the following commands are available: